parmoo/parmoo/README.rst

 Finally, we must add one or more acquisition functions using ``MOOP.addAcquisition(*args)``.
 These are used to scalarize the surrogate problems.
-The number of acquisition CHEESEE functions typically determines the number of simulation evaluations per batch.
+The number of acquisition functions typically determines the number of simulation evaluations per batch.
 This is useful to know if you are using a parallel solver.